Welcome to my webpage

 Background and Research Agenda

-I am Assistant Professor in the Department of Public Finance at the University of Innsbruck, Austria and Affiliated Faculty of the Ostrom Workshop in Political Theory and Policy Analysis.
+I am Assistant Professor in the Department of Public Finance at the University of Innsbruck, Austria and Affiliated Faculty of the Ostrom Workshop in Political Theory and Policy Analysis, Indiana University, USA.
 I hold a PhD in Economics (excellent cum laude) with a research interest in game theory, experimental economics, public economics, industrial organization, and environmental and natural resource economics.

 My research program addresses how economic agents make decisions in social dilemmas on the use of natural resources; focusing on incentives and how these incentives are affected by contextual factors – such as institutional change.